An Enthusiast's Analysis of the 3PT Revolution and Mid-Range Shots in the NBA!

 2. Data Classification

-3PA is an average variable.
-In this data set, it was an average of three-point attempts per game per team, which is calculated by taking the total 3PA of a team during the regular season and dividing it by the number of games played during that season.
+Type | 3PA is an average variable.
+In this data set, it was an average of three-point attempts per game per team, which is calculated by taking the total 3PA of a team during the regular season and dividing it by the number of games played during that season. | DMA is an average variable.
+In this data set.
+It is an average of deep mid-range shots attempts (16ft-3P) per team per game, which is calculated by multiplying a team’s FGA by the % of FGA from 16ft to the 3P line during the regular season. |

-The raw data of 3PA is population data because every single individual 3PA is counted and recorded across each game, season, and decade.
+Collection Method | The raw data of 3PA is population data because every single individual 3PA is counted and recorded across each game, season, and decade.
 In terms of collection methods, the NBA uses hundreds of cameras that use advanced A.I, such as computer vision to track data.
 Additionally, each game has actual scorekeepers that verify and count each stat.
 Therefore, in this context, every single 3PA is counted and rarely missed.
-If an event is missed, it will be corrected after the game using recorded footage.
+If an event is missed, it will be corrected after the game using recorded footage. | The raw data behind the DMA variable is population data as well because every single individual FGA and FGA from 16ft to the 3P line is counted and recorded across each game, season, and decade.
+Each game ends with a whole number of deep midrange attempts that are accounted for, collected, and then later archived.
+In terms of collection methods, the NBA uses the same tracking technology and cameras as previously mentioned. |

-3PA is a quantitative discrete data type because the raw data consists of all specific numerical values that are counted.
+Classification | 3PA is a quantitative discrete data type because the raw data consists of all specific numerical values that are counted.
 In the NBA, each arena is filled with hundreds of cameras that use computer vision to track player movement and events.
-Additionally, each game has actual scorekeepers that verify and count stats.
+Additionally, each game has actual scorekeepers that verify and count stats. | DMA is a quantitative discrete data type because the raw data consists of all specific numerical values that are counted and not measured.
+Moreover, each attempt is counted as a single event (whole numbers), meaning you cannot have a half shot attempt. |

-The definitions of the two variables in this project should not affect the analysis because the definitions are very clear and heavily reviewed by the NBA to account for any overlaps or loopholes.
+Impact of Definitions And Data Collection Methods | The definitions of the two variables in this project should not affect the analysis because the definitions are very clear and heavily reviewed by the NBA to account for any overlaps or loopholes.
 The data as mentioned before is also meticulously counted, recorded, and archived by the NBA and various 3rd party analytics firms.
 Moreover, even though the data is based on averages of an entire season this should not affect the strength of my conclusions and the overall trends.
 This is because I will be making general conclusions of entire seasons over time rather than specific players, games, or events which would not be appropriate given the nature of the data.
 Furthermore, because it is a population data set it will allow for a stronger conclusion compared to samples because you have every possible data point within the time period.
 Moreover, the data collection methods would not impact the strength of the conclusion as the scorekeepers are extremely well trained and 3PA and FGA are fairly easy for these scorekeepers to keep track of.
 Furthermore, the automation of most statistics allows for even fewer discrepancies.
 In fact, recently the NBA partnered with Second Spectrum to further track their players using A.I.
 As a result, in the early 2010s the NBA installed camera systems in every arena that track the X, Y, and Z coordinates of the ball and players at 30 frames per second.
-About an hour after each game ends, the league and second spectrum send this data to every team for their internal organization to analyze.
+About an hour after each game ends, the league and second spectrum send this data to every team for their internal organization to analyze. | ㅤ |

 3. Hypothesis